discover-labs/dictum/docs/docs/data_model/multiple_files.md

     Regardless of subfolder structure, table filenames must be unique — the part before the extension will become your table's ID.

-    Hyperplane will give you an error if you have a duplicate table ID in your project.
+    Dictum will give you an error if you have a duplicate table ID in your project.

 ##  Move your tables into separate files